 The long-running Keep It Wild program, which our donors have supported since 1988, addresses three common issues:

 - Backcountry campsites located too close to water or trails, which can negatively affect ecosystems and disturb the solitude many wilderness-goers seek.

 - Informal “social” trails, which can disrupt habitat and natural water flow.

 - Non-native plant populations, which threaten native species and biodiversity.

-Through Keep It Wild, National Park Service teams work with volunteers, including a five-week Student Conservation Association crew, to survey thousands of acres; remove hundreds of campsites, trails and invasive plants; and restore natural topography, vegetation and hydrology.
+Through Keep It Wild, National Park Service teams survey thousands of acres; remove hundreds of campsites, trails and invasive plants; and restore natural topography, vegetation and hydrology.
 Their work re-establishes ecological integrity, makes wilderness more resilient and helps minimize human impacts — which, in turn, can help prevent future impacts, by removing visible examples of habitat-harming behaviors, such as large fire rings on lakeshores, which might tempt others to leave similar traces.

 How your support helps: Your gifts will help fund a successful season of surveys and restoration work to revitalize and protect habitat throughout the Yosemite Wilderness.
-By supporting this project, you’ll help inspire new environmental stewards, not only among Keep It Wild volunteers, but also among the countless people who will get to experience wild, intact ecosystems in the park, thanks to this restoration program.
+By supporting this project, you’ll also help inspire new environmental stewards among the countless people who will get to experience wild, intact ecosystems in the park, thanks to this restoration program.

 Partnering with Yosemite National Park.